 Note that this game doesn't work perfectly on some older Spectrum emulators.
-I used BCD for the score because this made displaying it more efficient but that doesn't work on an emulator where the DAA instruction isn't correctly emulated and the score doesn't work properly.
+I used BCD for the score because this made displaying the digits more efficient but the DAA instruction wasn't correctly emulated on some older Spectrum emulators so the score didn't work properly.
 All modern emulators seem to be fine.

 This is quite a difficult game because you quickly progress from one up to three opponents and it speeds up quite quickly.
 If you can score much more than a hundred points you're doing well.

 By the time I wrote this I had expanded my personal Spectrum to 48 K of RAM.
 However the game still runs on a 16 K machine.
 This time the sound is similar but the objects on screen move pixel by pixel.
 I tried to get so many moving objects on screen as possible and I can't think of any other Spectrum game which animates so many objects at once as this one does.
 Mostly they're animated at 50 Hz, but slowdown can occur if the load becomes too high.

 For a very long time this game was not available anywhere online.
 As well as the small number sold, I also gave copies to friends back in the 1980s and no doubt they tried to make copies for other friends, but this game was not easy to copy.
 I seemingly stumbled upon a copy protection mechanism worked reasonably well.
 This is how it worked: